Algebraic relations between solutions of Painlev\'e equations: Painlev e three

 \section{Painlev\'e three}

+The third Painlev\'e family of equations is given by For purposes of this section, we will work with an alternate Hamiltonian form of the equations which can be obtained from equation (\ref{P311}) in the so-called non-degenerate case that $\gamma \delta \neq 0.$ The existing work on $P_{III}$ from the model theoretic perspective has been entirely in this non-degenerate case, and in this section we restrict ourselves to this case.
+The degenerate case will be considered in Section \ref{DegeneP3}.

-The differential algebraic information in this section comes from \cite{umemura1998solutions}, whose notation we also follow.
-For the purposes of determining the Morley rank and degree of the fibers of the third Painlev\'e family, it is sufficient consider the following system of equations, which we denote by $S_{III}( \bar v)$,
+The differential algebraic information in this section comes mainly from \cite{umemura1998solutions}, whose notation we also follow.
+By \cite{okamoto1987studies}, assuming $\gamma \delta \neq 0,$ equation (\ref{P311}) can be transformed to the following system in Hamiltonian form, which we denote by $S_{III}( \bar v)$: